Home » Budapest » Danube River Cruise tickets

 (129)

-For most of its history, the city had been two towns, Buda and Pest, on either side of the great Danube River.
+Historically, it consisted of two towns, Buda and Pest, on opposite sides of the Danube River.

-This article tells you everything you must know before booking tickets to the Danube River Cruise in Budapest.
+This article covers everything you must know before booking tickets to the Danube River Cruise in Budapest.

 What to expect on a Danube Cruise

-Admire the enormous Budapest Parliament Building, the Buda Castle on the hill, cross the magnificent Chain Bridge and Elisabeth Bridge, and circle around Margaret Island.
+Relax on a boat and take in the UNESCO World Heritage sites, including the majestic Budapest Parliament Building, Buda Castle on the hill, iconic Chain Bridge, and Elisabeth Bridge, all while circling around Margaret Island.

 Danube CruiseCost